 Once all reviews have been approved, the permit is ready to be issued.
 See Step 5.

 Status reports are available after your project has been assigned to reviewers.
 Status reports show all the reviews scheduled for your project, the reviewer’s name and phone number and which reviews have been completed.

 To obtain a status report call (503) 823-7000 and select option four (4) to have a status report faxed to you or call (503) 823-7357 to have one mailed to you.

 Make sure you have your IVR number with you.

 When the last technical review is approved, your permit will be pre-issued.
 You will be contacted when your permit is ready and notified of your final fee total.
-You may pick up your permit between 7:30am - 3:00 pm, Monday - Friday at Permitting Services located on the 2nd floor of 1900 SW 4th Avenue, Portland OR.
+For hours and location, please visit the Permitting Services located on the 2nd floor of 1900 SW 4th Avenue, Portland OR.
 For more information call (503) 823-7537.